nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

 1. User requests to list groups
 2. AddressBook shows a list of groups
-3. User requests to assign person to a specific group in the list
-4.  user request to delete all person in that group
+3.  user request to delete all person in that group

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list of all group is empty.

   Use case ends.

 * 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+No one is assigned to that group.

-      Use case resumes at step 2.
+  Use case ends.

 **Use case: rename a group**